13 minutes read|

 • "Which LPs have recently opened climate or infrastructure mandates but haven't yet backed our peer set?"

-You get a focused, current target list that maps to your thesis.
+You get a focused, current target list that maps to your thesis—and stays anchored to how allocators actually behave in a decision cycle.

 Fund managers who use Altss highlight four practical advantages: